 Cook the Pork Tenderloin

 Place a large non-stick pan over medium-high heat.
 Add 2 tsp. olive oil and pork tenderloin to hot pan.
-Cook until browned on two sides, 2-3 minutes per side.
+Cook until browned on three sides, 2-3 minutes per side.

 Transfer to prepared baking sheet.
 Roast in hot oven until pork tenderloin reaches a minimum internal temperature of 145 degrees, 10-12 minutes.